learningtapestry/unbounded-lcms/README.md

 - Enable Drive API on the Overview screen.
 - Go to the Credentials tab and create credentials for OAuth2 (application type should be Web application).
 The path of the Redirect URI should be /admin/google_oauth2_callback.
 - Use cliend ID and client secret values to create the GOOGLE_OAUTH2_CLIENT_ID and GOOGLE_OAUTH2_CLIENT_SECRET environment variables respectively.

+## Google Script for GDoc post-processing (v2 only)

+Instructions how to setup Google Dev account to use Google script to post-process generated GDoc files can be found in the []Wiki](https://github.com/learningtapestry/unbounded/wiki/Google-Cloud-Platform-for-UB-Materials)